parallel-protocol/bridging-module/docs/bridgeableToken/AuditDetails.md

 This is a known issue, and we accept it because while users may skip the contract fees, they will still pay the LayerZero bridge fees twice, which could result in a higher cost than the fees of the bridgeable token.

+### Fees are charged on OFT token bridging if limits are reached

+When the credit limits are met, users get minted OFT tokens when bridging which can be swapped for principal tokens at a later stage.
+However, to allow unsatisfied users to roll back their bridging transaction, the protocol does not charge any fees if OFT tokens are being bridged for principal tokens.
+This way users can revert their transaction at no fee cost if they are minted OFT tokens.

+However, the issue is that this fee-less bridge rollback is not always possible.
+This happens when the credit limits are met on the source chain as well.
+Consider the following scenario:

+1. Alice wants to bridge principal tokens from chainA to chain B.
+   Alice calls send on chainA and her principal tokens are locked in the bridge.
+2. In chainB, the mint limit has already been met.
+So Alice gets minted OFT tokens instead.
+3. Alice is unhappy and wants to revert her transaction.
+She calls send on chainB with isPrincipalTokenSent set to false.
+4. In chainA, the mint limit has already been met.
+Thus Alice gets minted OFT tokens on chainA as well.

+In the scenario above, Alice is unable to roll back her bridging transaction for no fees.
+She can call swapLzTokenToPrincipalToken to swap the OFT tokens for principal tokens on chainA, but this will charge her fees.

+This issue may happen by chance but can also be triggered by a malicious user.
+The malicious user can frontrun the transaction and fill the limits in order for the user who will then receive OFT tokens which they have to pay a fee for if they want back the principal tokens.

+### Bridging will not be possible if all chains are set to isolateMode

+Due to how `isolateMode` works, if all chains are set to this mode and `_config.initialCreditDebitBalance` is also 0 on all chains, bridging will be impossible.
+We accept this issue because the bridgeable token is not meant to be used in this mode on all chains.

+### Centralization risk introduced by emergencyRescue function

+The bridge is meant to lock most principal tokens.
+This means the amount of tokens held by the contract will in most cases result in a large amount of tokens being stored on the bridge.
+The emergency withdrawal function allows the owner to withdraw the total amount without any restrictions.
+This makes the risk of private key compromise even more severe.
+Furthermore, when emergencyWithdraw is called, the tokens are sent out and are unable to unlock during credit transactions so the contract is forced to mint out tokens instead and raise the `principalTokenAmountMinted`.
+Thus the protocol effectively is indebted to the admin until they return the tokens only after which the `principalTokenAmountMinted` can return to 0 with debits.

+We accept this issue as the contract owner will be an AccessManager contract from OpenZeppelin standard.
+We had to use the `Ownable` contract from OpenZeppelin to comply with LayerZero's OFT contract.

 ## Audit amendments

 Here are the logic/code changes made since the last audit: